GallegoSz/Hangman/README.md

 ---

 ## 📝 **Description**
+This project consists of creating an interactive hangman game, developed in Java.
 Hangman is a guessing game where one player chooses a secret word, and another tries to guess the letters of that word with a limited number of tries.

-fazer depois
+The objective of the project was to recreate this dynamic in a digital way, using initial concepts of modular programming and encapsulation while I am still learning and consolidating these fundamentals.

+The game interface is text-based, allowing the user to play directly on the terminal or console.
+The game selects a word entered by a player and presents it as a set of strokes.
+The other player tries to guess, and for each mistake, 1 is subtracted from the total chances (There are 6 chances in total).
+The game ends when the odds reach 0 (defeat) or the word is guessed (victory).

 ---